voxelmorph/voxelmorph/README.md

 In the original MICCAI code, the parameters were applied after the scaling of the velocity field.
 With the newest code, this has been "fixed", with different default parameters reflecting the change.
 We recommend running the updated code.
 However, if you'd like to run the very original MICCAI2018 mode, please use `xy` indexing and `use_miccai_int` network option, with MICCAI2018 parameters.

 ## Spatial Transforms and Integration

-- The spatial transform code, found at [`neuron.layers.SpatialTransform`](https://github.com/adalca/neuron/blob/master/neuron/layers.py), accepts N-dimensional affine and dense transforms, including linear and nearest neighbor interpolation options.
+- The spatial transform code, found at `voxelmorph.layers.SpatialTransformer`, accepts N-dimensional affine and dense transforms, including linear and nearest neighbor interpolation options.
 Note that original development of VoxelMorph used `xy` indexing, whereas we are now emphasizing `ij` indexing.

-- For the MICCAI2018 version, we integrate the velocity field using [`neuron.layers.VecInt`]((https://github.com/adalca/neuron/blob/master/neuron/layers.py)).
+- For the MICCAI2018 version, we integrate the velocity field using `voxelmorph.layers.VecInt`.
 By default we integrate using scaling and squaring, which we found efficient.

 # VoxelMorph Papers